isomerpages/moe-ahmadibrahimsec/_co-curriculum/Uniformed Groups/Scouts.md

 permalink: /co-curriculum/uniformed-groups/scouts/
 description: ""
 third_nav_title: Uniformed Groups
+variant: markdown
 ---
 ## Scouts
 <img align="left" style="width:20%;margin-right:15px;" src="/images/scout%20logo.jpg">

 Ahmad Ibrahim Warriors Scout Group has been active since 1967.
 We envision each Scout to be a gentleman clean in thought, word and deed, who strives to be a student leader and who is a cut above the rest.
 As individual Scouts, we work towards the Chief Commissioner’s Award which is conferred to the most outstanding and distinctive Scouts in recognition of their exemplary performance, dedication as well as services at the secondary school level.
-As a unit, we have been achieving the Frank Cooper Sands (Gold) Award for fifteen consecutive years.
+As a unit, we have been achieving the Frank Cooper Sands (Gold) Award for sixteen consecutive years.
 The Frank Cooper Sands Award is an award which every Scout unit in Singapore strives to achieve excellence in.

 <br clear="left">